davesnuthouse/RedGuild/README.md

 Outstanding bugs:
+* After "fixing" Alt Tracker sync it definitely does not do what it was designed to so requires more work whilst not reverting the changes that stopped it causing lag

 Ideas for future releases (significant work):
 * Colour coding in the logs to make them easier to read